jbhopkins/bioxtasraw/docs/source/tutorial/s1_sec.rst

     *   Adjust the Buffer end to include some of the leading edge peaks, such as ending at 600.
 You will want to click on the 'Unsubtracted' plot to see the buffer range.
 Then click 'Set Buffer'.
-You will see a warning window telling you want might be wrong with the selected region.
+You will see a warning window telling you what might be wrong with the selected region.
 Click 'Cancel'.

         |lc_analysis_buffer_range_warning_png|

     *   Adjust the Sample start to include some of the non-flat region, such as starting at 681.
 Then click 'To Profiles Plot'.
-You will see a warning window telling you want might be wrong with the selected region.
+You will see a warning window telling you what might be wrong with the selected region.
 Click 'Cancel'.

         |lc_analysis_sample_range_warning_png|